rpallai/flatpak-pt/README.md

 Based on Freedesktop runtime.

 The Software License Agreement of Cisco Packet Tracer forbids the third party distribution of the software.
-Which means that public flatpak repositories cannot provide this app for you.
+This means that public flatpak repositories cannot provide this app for you.
 But don't worry, this repo helps you to build the flatpak package for yourself from scratch.
 Flatpak-building is a simple, distro-independent process, just follow the